varunsaravagi/catnews/README.md

 Usage
 =======

+<code> python catnews.py </code>

 Delete the text fron the <code>since_id.txt</code> file for the initial run.
 In the subsequent runs, this file would contain the id of the last read tweet and would read the tweets after that.

-<code> python catnews.py <i>handle count</i> </code>

-This would read the given number of tweets (count) from the given handle and if the tweets have an image embedded, would replace it with a random cat image.
+Enter the handles, one in each line, foe which the script is to be run un <code>users.txt</code> file.

 Subsequent runs would read the tweets from the last read tweet.